mekariyas/mekariyas/README.md

 # 💫 About Me:
-I'm a passionate javascript developer wcurrently working on MERN stack + zustand  sneakers ecommerce application.
+I'm a passionate javascript developer currently working on MERN stack + zustand  sneakers ecommerce application.
 While also trying to strengthen my backend skills.

 ## 🌐 Socials: